Briceland, California

 Briceland is an unincorporated community in Humboldt County, California.
 It is 6 mi west of Redway, at an elevation of 594 feet (181 m).

 A post office operated at Briceland from 1889 to 1968.
 The name honors John C. Briceland, who purchased the site in 1889.
+The town once had a hotel, livery stable, and general store.
+These businesses were mostly destroyed by fire on July 14, 1914.
+The area now consists of scattered farms and residences.